CtrlK

 Completeness

-The 'when' is very well covered with explicit trigger phrases and use cases.
-However, the 'what' is weak — it never clearly states what the skill actually does or produces.
-It says it provides 'ideas, inspiration, or strategies' but doesn't describe the concrete output or actions taken.
+The 'when' is thoroughly covered with explicit trigger phrases and use cases.
+However, the 'what' is very weak — it never clearly states what the skill actually does or produces.
+It says 'marketing ideas, inspiration, or strategies' but doesn't describe the concrete output or actions taken.

 2 / 3